Head Teacher’s Welcome

 The School Day

 The School’s day is organised in the following way:

-Staff are on duty at 8.50am and children should not be left unattended in the playground prior to this time The school has an “open door” policy and encourages parents to come into school at the end of the day.
-It is an opportunity for parents to speak informally to the class teacher and to see the work the children have been doing.
-If parents wish to talk to the teacher at greater length, they should make an appointment with the class teacher.
+Staff are on duty at 8.50am and children should not be left unattended in the playground prior to this time.
+If parents wish to talk to the teachers, they should make an appointment with the class teacher.

 There is no compulsory school uniform.

-For indoor PE, the children should wear a cotton t-shirt and a pair of shorts.
+For indoor PE, the children should wear a plain cotton t-shirt and a pair of shorts or track suit bottoms.
 The children should have bare feet for all indoor activity in the hall.

 For swimming, the children should wear a bathing costume or trunks, and a swimming hat.
 Goggles are recommended.

 As many items of clothing as possible should be named, especially those which are often removed.

 Breakfast Club and After School Club